sweetmandm/coin_notifications/README.md

 ## Coin Notifications

-This application listens for transaction events from `bitcoind` and sends out notifications when a transaction happens on a bitcoin address that you're interested in.
+This application listens for transaction events from `bitcoind` and sends out SMS messages when a transaction happens on a bitcoin address that you're interested in.

-It has the ability to parse raw transactions and extract addresses from transaction scripts in order to minimize RPC calls to the bitcoin daemon.
+- Parses raw transactions and blocks from `bitcoind`
+- Extracts addresses from the standard transaction scripts
+- Tracks the previous 30 blocks and sends SMS messages on requested confirmation counts.
+For example, you can subscribe for notifications when a transaction relevant to address "abc" has 0, 2, and 6 confirmations.

 ## Dev